-The Town will correct stormwater deficiencies and maintain adopted Level-of-Service (LOS) standards.
+The Town will correct stormwater deficiencies and maintain adopted LOS standards.
 The Town will coordinate with South Florida Water Management District and Miami-Dade County to ensure that the Town's stormwater management system meets or exceeds adopted LOS design standards over the planning period.